anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

 Epoch is the number of times a model sees a phrase or an example input.
 By default, fasttext has epoch set to 5 i.e the model sees an example five times, increasing the epoch can help the model in learning better.
 But it can have reverse effect on the learning if this number is increased after a certain limit.
-This behaviour is called over-fitting which we will discuss later
+This behaviour is called over-fitting which we will discuss later.<br>

-Here is a graph of precision vs epoch for our dataset
+Testing our newly trained model on validation dateset with varying epoch confirms this behaviour.
 <img src="/assets/pre_vs_epoch.png" alt="Architecture">

 As you can see, after epoch=10, the model performance starts deteriorating.
 Model starts over-fitting the training data,